js816/New_York_-_London_Weather_Predictions/README.md

 ## Tools & Technologies:
 <li>	Excel for initial csv file data exploration and some cleaning. </li> <br/>

-<li>	Jupiter Notebook using PANDAS & Python to further explore data, clean the data, and train the model. </li> <br/>
+<li>	Jupiter Notebook using Python & PANDAS library to further explore data, clean the data, and train the model. </li> <br/>

 <li>	Data Storage: Mongo DB to store our weather data for predictive modeling. </li> <br/>